awemorris/suika3/README.md

 We are proud to support their platforms, and our commitment remains unwavering —
 from the iPhone all the way to Vision Pro.

+### Why Using Python on iOS is Challenging?

+On the App Store, Apple enforces a de facto strict limitation on "Virtual Machines (VMs) for compatibility" that involve dynamic code execution.
+Rather than being explicitly detailed in the written guidelines, this is widely recognized among developers as an "implicit rule" of the review process.
+A prime example is the near-total absence of general-purpose apps bundled with a Java runtime.

+In contrast, languages like `Lua`, frequently used in game development, are relatively well-accepted.
+This is because Lua is easy to "sandbox," making it suitable for a restricted scripting environment isolated from the app’s core functionality.
+In other words, it allows for a structure where the core OS features and the fundamental behavior of the app cannot be arbitrarily altered after the review process.

+`Python`, however, is a different story.
+It lacks a robust, built-in sandboxing mechanism by default, and depending on the design, scripts can gain broad access to iOS functionalities.
+From Apple’s perspective, this is often viewed as a "difficult-to-control VM" that allows significant behavioral changes post-review, making it a frequent target for rejection.

+You might wonder, "Then why are there Ren'Py games on the App Store?"
+This is the crux of the matter.
+In reality, Apple's review process involves a degree of discretionary operation.
+If a project comes from a major publisher or is a high-quality work that Apple deems "adds value to the overall store ecosystem," it may pass even if it is Python-based.

+Essentially, if you challenge the store with Ren'Py, you need an overwhelming level of polish to convince the reviewer.
+However, visual novels are a genre that relies heavily on artistic sensibility; it is no simple task to instantly convey that value to a reviewer whose primary focus is technical compliance.

+This is where Suika3 comes in.

+Suika3 utilizes a design that either converts scripts into native code beforehand via AOT (Ahead-of-Time compilation) or executes them within a strictly managed sandbox VM.
+This approach significantly reduces the technical risks associated with the App Store review process.

+By removing these technical barriers upfront, Suika3 empowers developers to compete solely on the "quality of their work."